-Board and residence fees, which are payable on a term basis, amount to \$20 per week.
+Board and residence fees, which are payable on a session basis, amount to \$21 per week.
 Intending students should apply in writing to the Master, Box 24, Post Office, Kensington, N.S.W., 2033, from whom further information is available.